Mike Beacom

-Mike Beacom is a professional and college football writer, and the president and chairman of the Fantasy Sports Writers Association (FSWA).
+Mike Beacom is a professional and college football writer, and the former president and chairman of the Fantasy Sports Writers Association (FSWA).

 Pro and college football writer

 Beacom writes a regular retro column for Pro Football Weekly and has contributed to SI.com’s fantasy football section since 2006.
 He has also covered Big Ten football for a number of national outlets, including Lindy’s, Athlon and CSTV (now CBS Sports).

 Football history

 Much of Beacom’s work has been focused on historical themes.
 In 2006, Beacom researched all of the past Super Bowl MVP winners and offered alternative choices for each game based on insight he received from leading NFL experts.
 The article was recognized as one of the year’s best articles by the Pro Football Writers of America.
 Two years later Beacom wrote a piece for SI.com picking the winners of the Heisman races from 1900 to 1934 (the 35 years before the trophy was established) based on research he had conducted.